vdhulst/idavie_docs/docs/source/gui.rst

 8) Undo the last brush stroke.
 9) Redo the last undone brush stroke.
 10) Save the mask to file.
-11) Set the Source ID to a new number, effectively adding a new masked source to paint in the scene.
+11) Set the :literal:`Source ID` to a new number, effectively adding a new masked source to paint in the scene.
 These start at 1000 and increment by 1 for each new source.
 12) Enable source-selection mode.
 This allows the user to select sources in the scene by pointing at them with the primary controller and pressing the trigger.
-13) Open the Source List window.
+13) Open the :ref:`sourcelist`.
 This can be useful for observing changes in the Info Window as sources are changed with painting
-14) Open the Plots window.
+14) Open the :ref:`plots`.
 This can be useful for observing changes in the calculated moment maps or spectral profiles as sources are changed with painting.
 15) Exit mask painting mode.
+You will be prompted to save if the mask has been changed.

+.. _sourcelist:

 Source List Window
 ^^^^^^^^^^^^^^^^^^